bassemfarid/python-practice/README.md

 As new problems are added, you’ll need to pull updates into your fork.

-1. **Add Upstream Remove** – Ensure this repository is set as the upstream remote.
+1. **Add Upstream Remote** – Ensure this repository is set as the upstream remote.
 If it’s not, add it:

     ```sh
     git remote add upstream https://github.com/bassemfarid/python-practice.git